rtmarmo/detekt/README.md

 Detekt
 ======

-Detekt is a Python tool that relies on Yara, Volatility and Winpmem to scan the memory of a running Windows system (currently supporting Windows XP to Windows 8 both 32 and 64 bit and Windows 8.1 32bit).
+Detekt is a Python tool that relies on Yara to scan the memory of a running Windows system (currently supporting Windows XP to Windows 8.1 both 32 and 64bit).

 Detekt tries to detect the presence of pre-defined patterns that have been identified through the course of our research to be unique identifiers that indicate the presence of a given malware running on the computer.
 Currently it is provided with patterns for: